We use contextual data to help us identify applicants for additional consideration in our admissions process.

 - attend a UK school with below average attainment for either Scottish Highers, A Levels, or GCSEs; or

 - live in an area within the Scottish Index of Multiple Deprivation 21-40% (SIMD40); or

 - live in an area with an Acorn classification of 4

 We prioritise applicants with the Context flag for an offer where there is competition for limited places.
-If you are flagged Context and have achieved, or are predicted to achieve, our typical entry requirements, then, wherever possible, you will receive an offer at the typical level.
+If you are flagged Context and have achieved, or are predicted to achieve, the upper grade of our typical entry requirement range, then, wherever possible, you will receive an offer at this level.

 Contextual data checker

 If you would like to check whether or not your application will be flagged for additional consideration in our admissions process, you can use our contextual data checker.